MMA FREE PICKS

-That all unraveled beginning with former champion Brandon Moreno finishing Smolka in 2016.
+That all unravelled beginning with former champion Brandon Moreno finishing Smolka in 2016.
 He would drop his next 3 fights by decision before being cut by the UFC.
-Smolka would then put together a couple wins not in the UFC, beating some fighters who don’t even have a Wikipedia page before being getting put back onto the UFC roster.
+Smolka would then put together a couple wins outside of the UFC, beating some fighters who don’t even have a Wikipedia page.

 In Smolka’s return to the UFC, he has been submitted twice and KO’d once, while picking up a submission and two TKOs of his own.
 Smolka has pretty much been fighting to kill or be killed.

-Moving on to the Brit, Davey Grant yes, he is a bit old at Bantamweight (36 years old), and is coming off of two decision losses.
-So why is he a -300 favorite?
+Moving on to the Brit, Davey Grant, yes, he is a bit old at Bantamweight (36 years old), and is coming off of two decision losses.
+So why is he a -300 favourite?

 Those 2 losses Grants have had are way more impressive than Smolka’s wins.
-Grant lasted 3 rounds with Chito Vera (who just beat Rob Font via UD 48-47, 49-46 x2) and had a very competitive fight with Adrian Yanez who is on the upcoming in the Bantamweight division.
+Grant lasted 3 rounds with Chito Vera (who just beat Rob Font via UD 48-47, 49-46 x2) and had a very competitive fight with Adrian Yanez who is an upcoming fighter in the Bantamweight division.

 Before that, Grant had two KOs with almost exactly the same combination while facing Martin Day and Jonathan Martinez.
 Grant has appeared to have put the pieces together late in his career and is looking sharper than ever on the feet.

-So, I’m going to swallow the big favorite and back Davey Grant and that left hand at -300 on Bet99.
+So, I’m going to swallow the big favourite and back Davey Grant.

 One of betstamp’s largest brand values is transparency.
 Whether you are looking to tail or fade my picks, or potentially just like reading the breakdowns, you can find my full documented betting record here.
 BOL with whatever you may happen to bet on today.